pmean/build-website/text/99/table.md

 **Further reading**

-1.  **Incidence and risk factors for ventricular septal defect in "low risk" neonates.** Sands AJ, Casey F, Craig B, Dornan J, Rogers J and Mulholland H. Arch Dis Child Fetal Neonatal Ed 1999:81(1);F61-F63.
+1.  **Incidence and risk factors for ventricular septal defect in "low risk" neonates.** Sands AJ
+- Casey F
+- Craig B
+- Dornan J
+- Rogers J
+    and Mulholland H. Arch Dis Child Fetal Neonatal Ed 1999:81(1);F61-F63.
 This paper is [available on the web](http://adc.bmjjournals.com/cgi/content/full/fetalneonatal;81/1/F61).

 This page was written by Steve Simon while working at Children's Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
+Although I do not hold the copyright for this material
+- I am
+reproducing it here as a service
+- as it is no longer available on the
+Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Data